sheezylion/LAMP-stack/README.md

 </p>
 <p>Step 4: Reload apache so the above changes can take effect with the command below:
 <pre>sudo systemctl reload apache</pre> <br>
-<strong>Note:</strong> Our website is not active but the root /var/www/projectlamp is still empty so we need to create a new <i>index.html</i> file inside the projectlamp directory <br>
+<strong>Note:</strong> Our website is now active but the root /var/www/projectlamp is still empty so we need to create a new <i>index.html</i> file inside the projectlamp directory <br>
 <pre>
   vim /var/www/projectlamp/index.html
 </pre>